MarquisdeGeek/ZXDocker/README.md

 # ZX Docker

-This is a simple container for developing BASIC or assembly software on the Sinclair ZX Spectrum.
-It contains the ZEsarUX emulator, 6809 pasmo, and zmakebas - a basic->tap converter.
+This is a simple container for developing BASIC or assembly software on the Sinclair ZX81 and Spectrum.
+It contains the ZEsarUX emulator, 6809 pasmo, and two basic->tap converters: zxtext2p and zmakebas.

 It has only been tested on Linux.